-More than 300 caves have been discovered in Jenolan but the tourist activities are limited to the 11 show caves and a few adventure caves.
+More than 300 caves have been discovered in Jenolan, but tourist activities are limited to the 11 show caves and a few adventure caves.

 After the fires and the floods of 2019, like many other areas in the Blue Mountains, Jenolan Caves have been closed for most of 2020 as repairs were carried out in the caves, the buildings, and the access road.
 In fact, the winding Jenolan Caves road gets damaged by the weather somewhat frequently, and it’s always best to check whether the road is open, or if there is an alternative route currently in place for accessing the caves.